nabto/cordova-plugin-nabto-test/README.md

-# Unit tests for Nabto's Cordova Plugin
+# Tests for Nabto's Cordova Plugin

 Apparently Cordova no longer supports a sub-project for tests, so the Cordova Nabto plugin tests have been moved to this separate repo.